Belgian special forces paratroopers train on Chievres Air base

 |0

-This work, Belgian special forces paratroopers train on Chievres Air base [Image 20 of 20], by Pascal Demeuldre, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Belgian special forces paratroopers train on Chievres Air base, by Pascal Demeuldre, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT